davidkhala/fabric-common/README.md

 - chaincode partial update: when not all peers upgrade to latest chaincode, is it possible that old chaincode still work with inappropriate endorsement config; while with appropriate endorsement policy, we get chaincode fingerprint mismatch error
 - node-gyp rebuild require `make` and `g++`
+- chaincode name is not a secret, we can use combination of discovery service and query chaincode installed on peer to get them all

 # DONE
 - discovery service, endorsement hints